craigmaloney/pygame_book/source/chapter1/index.rst

 Line 1 tells Unix-basesd systems to search the environment path for a Python interpreter.

-Line 3 imports the Python system library (which we'll use to exit the program, along with pygame.quit()).
+Line 2 imports the Python system library (which we'll use to exit the program, along with pygame.quit()).

-Line 4 imports the Pygame library.
+Line 3 imports the Pygame library.

+Line 4 brings in the Rect constant from the locals module.
+We'll cover this in more detail in a bit.

 .. literalinclude:: program1.py
     :language: python